Does Financial Service Industry Have A Millennial Problem?

 Many young people are just as authentic on the Internet as they are offline.
 When they have a good day, they make sure the world knows.
 When they have a bad day, they make sure the world knows.

-As a marketer and PR, I’m essentially a researcher and Internet is my everything.
+As a Digital PR professional, I’m essentially a researcher and the Internet is my everything.
 My main professional support network is on Facebook.
 We are a network of people who help each other out when needed.
 Some of these people, I have never met in person, but it doesn’t make them any less my friends.

 My employer knows that when I log into Facebook during the work, it’s for work reasons, so there is no friction, but not all work environments are this understanding.
 This needs to change.
 Transparent and clear two-way workplace communication is the key.

-Trust between peers and managers is is extremely important.
-Millennials, no matter how junior, want to feel respected.
-They want their boss to value them as human beings with other interests than making money and not expect unreasonable sacrifices, like giving up personal life by staying at work until late.
+Trust between peers and managers is extremely important.
+Millennials want to feel respected at work, no matter how junior.
+They want their boss to value them as human beings with other interests than making money and not expect unreasonable sacrifices, like giving up their personal life by staying at work until late.
 Every now and then staying at work later than usual, is acceptable, but making it a norm is not.

 The chance to gain experience overseas is well-recognised as a temptation for Millennials, when selecting an employer and the survey confirms that the chance to work overseas remains a key priority for this generation.
 72% of those working in financial services said they want to work abroad at some stage, and 71% said they believed doing so would help them in their future career (PwC).